hzxie/voj/README.md

 ## Introduction

-Cross-platform online judge system based on [Spring MVC Framework](http://spring.io).
+It is a cross-platform online judge system based on [Spring MVC Framework](http://spring.io).

 The application used following open-source projects: